yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 No. Some plan changes are improvements.
 The metric and ImpactScore determine whether the change is harmful.

-## Final Outcome
+## A/B Analysis Summary
-This document defines a complete, repeatable methodology for validating SQL Server compatibility level changes using measured workload behavior, not assumptions.
+This document defines a complete, repeatable methodology for validating compatibility level changes using measured workload behavior, not assumptions.

 By following the steps outlined, including capturing production workload, replaying it consistently, and analyzing Query Store results with execution-weighted metrics, you gain a reliable foundation for making compatibility level decisions with confidence.